 Strolling along the brilliantly laid-out Wellington waterfront, it’s but a short maritime meander from the CBD to this modern history centre.

 ‘Rich with symbolism and accessible to all’ say the curators, and it sure has been deliberately designed to cater to the modern museum visitor (it opened in 1998).
 There is a greater proportion of interactive exhibits than you might initially be used to.
 And that’s a crazily good thing.

 Other exhibitions change out regularly, so check it out and see what grabs you.
-The book shop and a couple of brilliant cafés will give you a chance to recap over a cappa or pause for breath as you make your next move.
-You could do days here: there are, after all, three rugby fields’ worth of dedicated exhibition space.
+The bookshop and a couple of brilliant cafés will give you a chance to recap over a cuppa or pause for breath as you make your next move.
+You could do days here: there is, after all, three rugby fields’ worth of dedicated exhibition space.
 Wonderful.